catskull/Arduinoboy-1/README.md

 *This requires a special version of LSDJ, which can be found in your account on the [LSDJ website](http://littlesounddj.com/lsd/latest/full_version/).*

+#### Mode 8 Poly-only Full MIDI with mGB

+This is useful for polyphony on musical keyboards that can't change MIDI channels.

 ## Max Editor
 ![Editor gui](Editor/editor.png)